Who we are…..

 Bisi Lawal-Rieley

-Professionally, I’ve spent over a decade working within the NHS, working within the mental health and learning disability (MHLD) transformation across both secondary and primary care.
-I’ve commissioned ADHD services, supported the development of new MHLD models in primary care, and worked closely with CAMHS and Learning Disability teams.
+Professionally, I’ve spent 10+ years in the NHS, working across mental health and learning disability (MHLD) transformation in primary and secondary care.
+I’ve commissioned ADHD services, supported new MHLD models in primary care, and worked closely with CAMHS and Learning Disability teams.

-Training and coaching have always been at the heart of what I do.
-I have developed and delivered creative training programmes for designers, combining strategy, creativity, and hands-on development.
-Now, through Reveal You CIC, I continue that passion by designing engaging, inclusive workshops for young people, parents, and schools.
-These are grounded in both lived experience and professional insight, helping people understand neurodiversity, executive functioning, and how to support each other with empathy and confidence.
+Training and coaching sit at the heart of my work.
+I’ve developed and delivered creative training for designers, blending strategy, creativity, and hands-on development.
+Through Reveal You CIC, I have designed inclusive workshops for young people, parents, and schools which are grounded in lived experience and professional insight, focusing on neurodiversity, executive functioning, and confident, compassionate support.

-I’m a qualified Level 5 Coach and Mentor, recently completed counselling training, and am currently studying to become an NLP practitioner.
-But beyond the qualifications, I’m someone who listens, cares and believes every young person has the right to be understood, supported, and empowered to be exactly who they are and reveal their true self without the need for a mask.
+I’m a Level 5 qualified Coach and Mentor, have completed counselling training, and I’m currently studying to become an NLP practitioner.
+More than anything, I’m someone who listens and believes every young person deserves to be understood, supported, and empowered to be themselves without masking.
+Because real growth starts when we uncover what’s happening beneath the surface and build self-awareness

 Aidan Graham